Links with practice

 Available on the website of the University of Oslo.

-Dr Beatriz Martinez Romera – assistant professor of Environmental and Climate Change Law, Center for Intl Law, Conflict and Crisis
+Dr Beatriz Martinez Romera – associate professor of Environmental and Climate Change Law, Center for Intl Law, Conflict and Crisis

 Beatriz Martinez Romera is an Assistant Professor of Environmental and Climate Change Law at the Center for International Law, Conflict and Crisis (CILCC), where she is involved in environmental and climate change research.
 Specifically, her PhD thesis focused on the regulation of greenhouse gas emissions from international aviation and maritime transport.
 She has a keen interest in the international climate negotiations, and the regulatory processes at the International Civil Aviation Organization and the International Maritime Organization, as well as the developments at the EU level.